rvzm/bvzm/README.md

 avoice  | Autovoice    | Automatically voice users on join greet   | AutoGreet    | Sends a user-defined message to the channel on join. tctl    | TopicControl | Control and maintain a topic structure for a channel.

+## Settings
+All settings for bvzm.tcl are located in bvzm-settings.tcl